RakeshsarmaKarra/Tableau-Dashboard/README.md

 - Department of Education
 - Social Welfare Department

-🔹 The first phase of the program started in 2008 with 7,545 households across four municipalities.
+🔹The first phase of the program started in 2008 with 7,545 households across four municipalities.

-🔹 The Modified Conditional Cash Transfer (MCCT) program is an extension of 4Ps, specifically designed for the poorest families not covered under the Conditional Cash Transfer (CCT) program.
+🔹The Modified Conditional Cash Transfer (MCCT) program is an extension of 4Ps, specifically designed for the poorest families not covered under the Conditional Cash Transfer (CCT) program.

 ## Main Aim of MCCT
 ✅ Reduce poverty among Indigenous people.